-Dextroamphetamine and amphetamine may cause sudden death in children and teenagers, especially children and teenagers who have heart defects or serious heart problems.
-This medication also may cause sudden death, heart attack, or stroke in adults, especially adults with heart defects or serious heart problems.
+Dextroamphetamine and amphetamine may cause sudden death in children and teenagers, especially children or teenagers with heart defects or serious heart problems.
+This medication also may cause sudden death, heart attack or stroke in adults, especially adults with heart defects or serious heart problems.
+Call your doctor right away if you or your child has any signs of heart problems while taking this medication including: chest pain, shortness of breath, or fainting.
 Talk to your doctor about the risks of taking this medication.

 Dextroamphetamine and amphetamine may slow children's growth or weight gain.
 Your child's doctor will watch his or her growth carefully.
 Talk to your child's doctor if you have concerns about your child's growth or weight gain while he or she is taking this medication.
 Talk to your child's doctor about the risks of giving dextroamphetamine and amphetamine to your child.